 I am frequently asked why the age-related reduction in fertility isn’t discussed more and told that having a family was something that was delayed, with people assuming that achieving pregnancy wouldn’t be a problem.

 In the news

 It’s a topic that’s hit the headlines lately.
 Dorothy Byrne, the new president of Cambridge University’s last all-female college, has said she’s keen to introduce lessons to raise awareness among women of how life choices may reduce a woman’s chances of conception, given that fertility declines with age.
 The comments provoked criticism from women who say Byrne is wrong to suggest women just ‘forget to have babies’ and that it’s important men are taught about fertility too.

-Figures released by Official for National Statistics show that the birth rate for women has dropped to 1.58 children per woman in 2019, which is the lowest since records began in 1938.
+Figures released by Office for National Statistics show that the birth rate for women has dropped to 1.58 children per woman in 2019, which is the lowest since records began in 1938.
 This rate is 4.2 percent lower than in 2019 and 3.1 percent lower than in 2001, which marked the previous record low.
 However, birth rates for women over 40 have been steadily increasing since the late 1970s.
 This indicates that people are waiting to have children later in life which could be for a number of reasons.

 I believe that it’s important that women and men are both given the facts about fertility so that they are equipped to make informed decisions about their future.
 Although I understand that sometimes, the choice of when to have a baby can be completely out of a person’s hands if they perhaps haven’t met someone they want to have a baby with, or if professionally or financially they don’t feel ready to support a baby.

 National Fertility Week